Europe’s Best Bookish Cities

 Welcome to the Best Bookish Cities in Europe

-At the end of your journey, definitely leave more suggestions in the comments.
+Embrace your inner nerd because you’re about to head on one heck of a ride.
+At the end of your journey, definitely leave more suggestions about bookish cities in the comments.
 I may visit them in the near future.
 I always need more ideas for future trips.
 Trust me!

 Obviously all book lovers want to visit London.
 You could spend a week here and still not see all the famous literary sites!